Forest Lawn Memorial-Parks & Mortuaries

-Forest Lawn Memorial-Parks & Mortuaries is an American corporation that owns and operates a chain of cemeteries and mortuaries in Los Angeles, Orange, and Riverside counties in Southern California.
+Forest Lawn Memorial-Parks & Mortuaries is an American corporation that owns and operates a chain of cemeteries, funeral homes and crematories in Los Angeles, Orange, and Riverside counties in Southern California.

 History

 The company was founded by a group of San Francisco businessmen in 1906.
 Hubert Eaton assumed management control in 1917 and is credited with being Forest Lawn's "founder" because of his origination of the "memorial-park" plan.
 The first location was in Tropico, which later became part of Glendale, California.

 Its facilities are officially known as memorial parks.
-The parks are best known for the large number of celebrity burials, especially in the Glendale and Hollywood Hills locations.
-Eaton opened the first mortuary (funeral home) on dedicated cemetery grounds after a battle with established funeral directors, who saw the "combination" operation as a threat.
+The parks are best known for the large number of celebrity burials as well as cremation services, especially in the Glendale and Hollywood Hills locations.
+Eaton opened the first funeral home on dedicated cemetery grounds after a battle with established funeral directors, who saw the "combination" operation as a threat.
 He remained as general manager until his death in 1966, when he was succeeded by his nephew, Frederick Llewellyn.